 You have the option to adjust your engagement threshold if you want to establish a more or less aggressive engagement strategy.
 Fair warning, a high engagement threshold (over 120 days) will likely damage your sender reputation and adversely impact open rates, bounce rates and other important email metrics.

-If you want to change your engagement threshold, you can so do by navigating to the Settings drop-down option from the Store tab on your dashboard.
+If you want to change your engagement threshold, head to Store > Settings.

 Under Email setup, you can change the engagement threshold if needed, but we recommend leaving this as the default (3 months).